coolinmc6/server-side-react/README.md

 - setting up the second bundle didn't seem to bad...it just highlights my need to learn Webpack and better understand the configuration of this stuff

+## The Public Directory (L18)

+## Why Client.js (L19)

+- Server => index.js
+- Browser => client.js ---> designed to *only* run on the browser
+- client.js is going to the be the start-up file for the client
+- the client.js file runs the React app and re-boots somewhat the html and takes over the event handlers, etc.

+## Client Bootup (L20)
+- We render the app once on the server and then we breathe life into it on the browser using the client.js file
+- This process is known as "hydration".
+The warning we get says that we should use `hydrate` and not `render`

 # Refactoring for Cleaner Code

+## Single Script Startup (L22)
+- we combined the babel module into one "base" config and then merged both the client config and the server config with that base file
+- We also eliminated the need to have three separate `dev` commands to run our development environment

+## Ignoring Files with Webpack (L23)
+- **this change isn't necessary but it does speed up start-time**

+## Renderer Helper (L24)
+- we need to split out or React

 # Adding Navigation

+## BrowserRouter vs. StaticRouter (L26)
+- BrowserRouter requires the URL from the address bar which we don't have for server-side rendering
+- we create a Routes.js file that directs the user based on which is server-rendered and which is client-rendered

+## Route Configuration (L27)

+## HTML Mismatch (L28)

 # Integrating Support for Redux